OrestisSl/Mini-Shopping-Cart/README.md

-# Shopping Cart Exercise
+# Shopping Cart Project

-This exercise demonstrates the implementation of a shopping cart feature using React.
+This project demonstrates the implementation of a shopping cart feature using React.
 It consists of two main components: `ProductList` and `Cart`.

 ## ProductList Component